Edge Mode flag variable configuration

 The isControlVariation

 property is a Boolean that indicates whether the current variation settings represent the control group in an A/B test.
-This is crucial for distinguishing the baseline variation from the treatment variations and accurately measuring the impact of the experiment.
+This distinguishes the baseline variation from the treatment variations and accurately measures the experiment's impact.

 In the hero banner experiment, the variation with the existing banner design would be marked as the control variation (isControlVariation: "true").
 In contrast, the new banner designs would be the treatment variations (isControlVariation: "false").
 This distinction lets you properly analyze and compare the variations' performance against the control.